 Hawk Moth has sold close to 40 000 units in Finland alone.

 An extract of Hawk Moth has been published in Swedish in Granta #5 and in English in the special edition of Granta #3 (Finland).

-Read a fresh author interview in the German publisher’s homepage!
+Follow the link for a fresh author interview on the German publisher’s homepage

 Winner of The Best Book of 2015 Award in the Literary Fiction category (Elisa Kirja)